Luke7787/Server-and-Client/README.md

 ### Functional Overview

 1. **Extend Echo Server**
-   - Start with the echo server solution from Lab 7.
    - Modify the echo server to spawn a child process for each client request.
    - The primary (parent) process should register a signal handler for the `SIGCHLD` signal and wait within that handler.
    - Use `waitpid` with `WNOHANG` and a loop to handle all pending child processes: